sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/gettingstarted.rst.txt

   * Calculate spatially increased ligand-receptor expression in cells of interacting cell type pairs
   * Find interaction changed genes (ICG): genes that change expression in one cell type due to interaction with a neighboring cell type

-* Giotto provides a number of options to visualize both 2D and 3D data and the outcome of Giotto can be interactively explored using `Giotto Viewer`_, which allows you to overlay the obtained results with raw or additional images of the profiled tissue section(s).
+* Giotto provides a number of options to visualize both 2D and 3D data and the outcome of Giotto can be interactively explored using :bdg-link-success:`Giotto Viewer <http://spatial.rc.fas.harvard.edu/giotto-viewer/>`, which allows you to overlay the obtained results with raw or additional images of the profiled tissue section(s).

 .. _Giotto Viewer: http://spatial.rc.fas.harvard.edu/spatialgiotto/giotto.install.native.html